microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

 # Part 3: Use GitHub for Version Control and Automation

 ## Pre-requisites
+- Part 0
+    - Have Azure Credentials in a Github Secret
+- Part 1
-- Complete parts 0, 1, and 2
+- Part 2
 - Familiarity with git

 ## Goal